ebeshero/DHClass-Hub/Solutions/Schematron-Ex2/Schematron-Ex2-Comments.md

 * SchEx2-ebb-Wrong.sch shows an answer that doesn't work.

 As you review this exercise, we'd like you to open these files in oXygen and spend time with each file and our posted comments to be sure you understand why one version works and the other does not!

+Simple arithmetic operations are useful in Schematron and other kinds of processing we're
+    doing at this point in our course, so you'll want to look up how to write addition, subtraction, multiplication, division, as well as comparisons like greater than, or greater than and equal to.
+   You can find this in the Michael Kay book if you have it, or on the web.
+Here's a good web resource: http://www.w3schools.com/xsl/xpath_operators.asp